geogaddialex/poolLeague/README.md

 	Global league chat
 	Sort tables by headers
-	Hovering over penalty should show the breakdown Friendly league that never resets
+	Hovering over penalty should show the breakdown
-	Option on All Time to include friendlies

 	Filter recent games
 	Avatars
 	Add a “Real name” field to user - display this on their user page